 Golf Outing

 At each Spring Conference, the Association holds an annual golf outing.
 It is the responsibility of the host county/circuit to select a golf course at which to hold this event.
-That information must be provided to the Executive Assistant no later than four months prior to the conference.
+That information must be provided to the Golf Outing Coordinator (named by the Executive Board) no later than four months prior to the conference.
 The host county/circuit is responsible for securing raffle prizes for the event and may choose to seek tee sponsors from the community.
+A sample Sponsorship letter is located in Attachment D.

 If tee sponsorships are accepted, it is the host county/circuit’s responsibility to make and place signs at the golf course.

-In the event that tee sponsorship occurs, that money shall be forwarded to the Treasurer.
-Organization of the event itself will be handled by the Association in conjunction with the golf course.
+The Host County shall be responsible for maintaining a Sponsorship Log (See Attachment A) of all items and cash sponsorships received for the golf outing.
+The Sponsorship Log shall be submitted to the Treasurer and a copy provided to the Golf Outing Coordinator, no later than 48 hours prior to the start of the golf outing.
+It shall be the Treasurer’s responsibility, with the assistance of the Golf Outing Coordinator, to ensure that all sponsorships are accounted for at the start of the golf outing.

+Any cash sponsorships received for the purpose of the golf outing shall be turned over to the Association’s Treasurer at least 14 days prior to the start of the event.
+The Treasurer will in turn, issue the Host County a check(s) for the sole purpose of purchasing additional items for the golf outing.
+Receipts for all purchases shall be attached to the Sponsorship Log and submitted to the Treasurer as outlined in the above paragraph.

 Financial Questions

 A budget for each conference is established by the Executive Board.
 The Executive Board/President shall work in cooperation with the host county/circuit, the Program Committee, and the Treasurer to plan each conference.
 Furthermore, the Treasurer, as liaison for the Executive Board, shall be informed of all potential expenditures and planning meetings related to each conference.
 The Executive Board has final authority to approve or deny all financial expenditures in order to maintain the financial integrity of the Association.